 If you have chosen a mammal for a pet, you're going to have pet hair in your home and on your clothes.
-Unless, of course, you have chosen to adopt a naked mole rat.
-And if you have, you have other issues; but back to the pet hair.
-I can usually identify a pet lover and the color of their pet by the hair clinging around the bottom of his or her trousers.
-Since I have a black lab mix, I wear a lot of black clothes!
+You can usually identify a pet lover and the color of their pet by the hair clinging to their clothes.
+Luckily, I have a black lab mix and I wear a lot of black clothes!

 As you know, no matter how diligent you are about grooming your pet; it is still going to shed.
 And, any clothes that have a texture (corduroy, loopy wools, suedes) or produce static cling (any man-made fibers) are going to attract the hair.
 But here are some ways to lessen your own fur ball look: